-We talked to Achim Trude, CEO at bendesk, a cloud-based SaaS solution for all corporate benefits in the company and here is what he said about it.
+Achim Trude, CEO at bendesk tells us about the cloud-based SaaS solution for all corporate benefits in the company.

 First of all, how are you and your family doing in these COVID-19 times?

-Achim Trude: Fortunately, everything has gone well with my family and I so far.
+Achim Trude: Fortunately, everything has gone well with my family and me so far.
 Everyone is healthy, and that’s the most important thing.
 Only my kids miss their friends, of course, and are annoyed by online classes.
-But even with the “bendesk family, “we’ve been Corona free through the daily grind so far, and thankfully everyone is doing well.
+But even with the “bendesk family, “we’ve been Corona-free through the daily grind so far, and thankfully everyone is doing well.

 Tell us about you, your career, how you founded bendesk.

 Achim Trude: The development of the start-up idea bendesk already found its origin several years ago.
 I studied international business at WHU in Maastricht and subsequently founded two companies in the tech and HR sectors.
 In the process, I noticed that there are many employee benefits such as meal allowance, daycare allowance, job bike, or company pension scheme, but hardly anyone knows how these can be combined or even aggregated in a legally secure way.
 That’s why I’m working with my team to develop a platform that solves precisely these problems.